 - a.
-One full-time equivalent (FTE) dedicated Team Lead who is a licensed clinician (Licensed Psychologist, Licensed Psychological Associate, Licensed Clinical Social Worker, Licensed Clinical Social Worker Associate, Licensed Professional Counselor or Licensed Clinical Mental Health Counselor, Licensed Professional Counselor Associate or Licensed Clinical Mental Health Counselor Associate, or Licensed Marriage and Family Therapist) who has at least one-year experience with the knowledge, skills, and abilities required by the population and age to be served.
+One full-time equivalent (FTE) dedicated Team Lead who is a licensed clinician (Licensed Psychologist, Licensed Psychological Associate, Licensed Clinical Social Worker, Licensed Clinical Social Worker Associate, Licensed Clinical Mental Health Counselor, Licensed Clinical Mental Health Counselor Associate, or Licensed Marriage and Family Therapist) who has at least one-year experience with the knowledge, skills, and abilities required by the population and age to be served.
 The Team Lead shall meet the requirements specified for licensed clinician, according to 10A NCAC 27G.
 0104 (12) or equivalent tribal code.
 An associate level licensed clinician actively seeking licensure may serve as the Team Lead conditional upon being fully licensed within 30-calendar months from the effective date of hire. - b.
 One FTE dedicated team member who is a licensed substance abuse professional.
-Team member can be a Certified Clinical Supervisor (CCS), Licensed Clinical Addiction Specialist (LCAS or LCAS-A), Certified Substance Abuse Counselor (CSAC) or a Certified Alcohol and Drug Counselor (CADC). - c.
+Team member can be a Certified Clinical Supervisor (CCS), Licensed Clinical Addiction Specialist (LCAS or LCAS-A), a Certified Alcohol and Drug Counselor (CADC). - c.
 Two FTE team members are Qualified Professionals, Associate Professionals, Paraprofessionals or NC Certified Peer Support Specialist (NCCPSS).
 These team members shall have at least one year of experience working with beneficiaries with mental health or substance use disorders and have the knowledge, skills, and abilities required by the population and age to be served.
 These positions shall be filled by no more than four individuals.